flybywiresim/docs/docs/simbridge/troubleshooting.md

 ## Network Configuration

-To access SimBridge's remote displays from a remote device you need to make sure that this device is on the same network as the PC running the MCDU Server.
+To access SimBridge's remote displays from a remote device, you need to make sure that this device is on the same network as the PC running the MCDU Server.

 This is typically the case if both, the PC and the device use the same Internet router and the same WiFi.

-To check this you can look at the IP address the MCDU server has listed in its [main window](#main-window) while starting.
+To check this, you can look at the IP address the MCDU server has listed in its [main window](#main-window) while starting.

-In the example above the IP address is `192.168.1.19`.
+In the example above, the IP address is `192.168.1.19`.

 Your device should typically have an IP Address starting with the same three sets of numbers (starting with 192.168.1 in this case).
 This is a good way to quickly verify that your remote device is even on the same network.